Skip to content

 bash

-brainfile subtask --add "@qa-compliance spec compliance" -t {task-id}
+brainfile subtask --add "Spec compliance check" -t {task-id}

 For complex features, write PRD to .brainfile/plans/{task-id}.md and add to task's relatedFiles.